RJ

 ✓ PROS

-• No visible line — looks like single vision glasses
+• No visible line — looks like single vision

-• Three vision zones including intermediate (screen distance)
+• Three zones including screen distance

 • Natural seamless transition between distances